VincentSheehan22/UCDPA_vincentsheehan/README.md

 distribution of players vs. number of points.

 DataFrame merging is demonstrated with a subset of the top 100 entries in the dataset (sorted on points, goal, assists).
-A supplemental dataset for the same 100 players, also available from https://www.nhl.com, is supplied for the merge.
+A supplemental dataset for the same 100 players, also available from https://www.nhl.com [4], is supplied for the merge.
 This dataset provides biographical information, such as date-of-birth, height, weight, and nationality - further attributes that could be applied for classification use cases.

 Supervised machine learning is applied to the dataset using a decision tree regressor from the scikit-learn package.
-The target chosen for prediction, y, is points as being the most indicative measure of player performance.
+The target chosen for prediction, y, is goals (G) as being one of the most indicative measures of player performance.
-The model is first trained using only column of the dataset in the feature matrix, X. Games played is chosen for this as it ws explored earlier via scatter plot.
+The model is first trained using only one column of the dataset in the feature matrix, X. Games played is chosen for this as it is explored earlier via scatter plot.
 The metric used for evaluating model performance is the root-mean-squared-error.

-Different columns are explored as the sole feature in X, before fitting the model with the full feature set.

-Ensembling is used to improve the performance of the model.

-Hyperparameter tuning is used to improve the performance of the model.

-Insights are extracted and reported in details below.
+RMSE is calculated on the negative cross-validation score of the training data, as a baseline metric.
+The RMSE of prediction of y on the training data, and on the test data is the calculated for comparison with RMSE of cross-validation.
+Similar values are obtained for all RMSEs, though RMSE for prediction on the test set is lower than that on the training set, suggesting the model is not well-fitted to the data.

+The model is then train by fit with all numeric features in the feature matrix.
+An improvement in RMSE is observed with a higher number of features included.

+Ensembling is explored using the RandomForestRegressor algorithm from Scikit-Learn, and RMSE measured again.
+With default, the RandomForestRegressor does not improve model performance.
+Feature importances are plotted as a bar chart, showing relatively few features taken into account.

+Hyperparameter tuning of the RandomForestRegresoor model, using GridSearchCV, is performed.
+Iterating through a set of hyperparameter values defined in a dictionary, best model is determined.
+The best model is fitted to the training set, and prediction for y made on test set.
+The RMSE of test set prediction is calculated, showing an improvement over both the DecisionTreeRegrssor and un-tuned RandomForestRegressor model.
+Feature importances are again plotted as bar chart, showing that more features are taken into account by the best model based on tuned hyperparameters.

+Output plots, along with a terminal log of `main.py` execution are included in the repository.

+## Introduction
+The dataset chosen for this project is a mostly numeric dataset containing player statistics from the National Hockey League.
+This dataset was chosen as it is of personal interest, and as having a degree of familiarity with the contents.
+It is a large dataset offering opportunities for exploring regression and classification techniques.

-## Data Source
+## Dataset
 The National Hockey League, a North American ice-hockey league, operating since 1917 maintains on its website - https://www.nhl.com - a record of player statistics dating back to the inaugural 1917-18 season.
 This dataset includes entries for over 7000 players to have played a regular season game in the NHL, and offers player-by-player comparison